 Style changes work differently depending on your site's version.
 In the sections below, click the tab for your version to review the steps for your site.

 In our newest version of Squarespace, you use site styles to make the most of your style changes, including font, color, and spacing changes.
 Changes you make in site styles are usually site-wide, but you can make more fine-tuned changes by styling specific sections or text areas.
-For more advanced style changes, like designing your lock screen or checkout page, use the Design panel.

 All sites in version 7.1 share the same template.
 That means they all have the same style options and features.
 They also all use sections to add content to pages.